firebase/functions-samples/developer-motivator/README.md

 ## Trigger rules

-The functions triggers every time a new user open your app the first time or remove your app from his device.
+The functions triggers every time a new user opens your app the first time or removes your app from his device.

 ## Setup and test this sample section